webplatform/docs/guides/the_basics_of_html/index.md

 It also lets validation software know what version of HTML to validate your code against.

 Next, you can see the opening tag of the <code>&lt;html&gt;</code> element.
 This is a wrapper around the entire document.
-The closing <code>&lt;html&gt;</code> tag is the last thing in any HTML document.
+The closing <code>&lt;/html&gt;</code> tag is the last thing in any HTML document.
 The <code>html</code> element should always have a <code>lang</code> attribute.
 This specifies the primary language for the page.
 For example, <code>en</code> means "English", <code>fr</code> means "French".
 There are tools available to help you find the right language tag, such as Richard Ishida's [http://rishida.net/utils/subtags/ Language Subtag Lookup tool].

 Inside the <code>html</code> element, there is the <code>[[html/elements/head|head]]</code> element.
 This is a wrapper that contains information about the document ("data about the data", or ''metadata'').
 This is described in more detail in
 [[html/elements/head|The HTML head element]].
-Inside the <code>head</code> is the <code>[[html/elements/title|title]]</code> element, which defines the “Example page” heading in the brower's title bar.
+Inside the <code>head</code> is the <code>[[html/elements/title|title]]</code> element, which defines the "Example page" heading in the brower's title bar.
 The <code>head</code> element should always contain a
 <code>meta</code> element with a <code>charset</code> attribute that identifies the character encoding of the page.
 (The one exception is when the page is encoded in UTF-16, but you should avoid that encoding anyway.)
 You should use UTF-8 whenever possible.
 See [http://www.w3.org/International/getting-started/characters this W3C article] for more about character encodings.

-After the <code>[[html/elements/head|head]]</code> element there is a <code>[[html/elements/body|body]]</code> element, which is the wrapper that surrounds the actual content of the page — in this case, a level-one heading (<code>[[html/elements/hn|h1]]</code>) element, which contains the text “Hello world”.
+After the <code>[[html/elements/head|head]]</code> element there is a <code>[[html/elements/body|body]]</code> element, which is the wrapper that surrounds the actual content of the page — in this case, a level-one heading (<code>[[html/elements/hn|h1]]</code>) element, which contains the text "Hello world".

-And that’s our document in full.
+And that's our document in full.

 == The syntax of HTML elements ==